 The plan to finish up in a resort in Nusa Dua was intentional since we arrived on Christmas Eve.
 I wasn’t sure I could muster the energy to create a houseful of Christmas spirit in one evening when, most likely, I would be wanting to have a large drink or four.
 We chose Nusa Dua as it is a beach resort but close enough to the airport.
 No-one wants a long transfer time before a long flight home.

 We found a 2 bedroom family suite in the Westin Nusa Dua with loads of room for us all.
 The hotel boasted a couple of great pools – one with a slide – and a decent kids club.
 After we had booked it we found a number of great Christmas activities starting with Drinks and Canapés with Santa (I figured these must be our people!).
 I was pleased that we had found a great place to spend our first ever Christmas as just the four of us.
+If you’re looking for more options, Melissa over at Thrifty Family Travels has written a great post about other great Bali hotels with kids clubs.

 Day 8 – CHRISTMAS EVE!